How to Serve an Easy Spring Afternoon Tea Party

-As Mother’s Day approaches and the wedding season is near, the spring flowers are blooming and the grass is becoming green.
-An easy spring afternoon tea party, then, is never far from my mind.
+As Mother’s Day and wedding season approach, spring flowers bloom, and the grass becomes green.
+An easy spring afternoon tea party is never far from my mind.
+It’s a beautiful excuse to dust off the china teacups, make finger foods, and gather with close friends for an afternoon.

 At the foot of this post are some more inspirational tea party ideas you won’t want to miss.